CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **city_population**\
 Data Type: INTEGER\
 Description: The city_population is the amount of people that the city has living within it.\
 Maximum: M-1. city_population is NOT unique and multiple cities can have the same population.
-However, each city can only have one value for population
+However, each city can only have one value for population.

 **population_density**\
 Data Type: INTEGER\